framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 Designing Controllers
 ---
 Controllers are the pounding heart of an MVC application and FW/1 provides quite a bit of flexibility in this area.
-The most basic convention is that when FW/1 is asked for `section.item` it will look for `controllers/section.cfc` and attempt to call the `item()` method on it, passing in the request context as a single argument called `rc` and controllers may call into the application model as needed, then render a view.
+The most basic convention is that when FW/1 is asked for `section.item` it will look for `controllers/section.cfc` and attempt to call the `item()` method on it, passing in the request context as an argument called `rc` and the HTTP headers as an argument called `headers` (_new in 4.0_).
+Controllers may call into the application model as needed, then render a view.
 Similarly, when asked for `module:section.item` it will look for `subsystems/module/controllers/section.cfc` and attempt to call the `item()` method on it.

+Most of the time, you will see controller methods defined like this:

+    function item( rc ) {
+        ...
+    }

+A controller that wants to inspect the HTTP headers can be defined like this:

+    function item( rc, headers ) {
+        ...
+    }

+The `headers` argument is a struct of HTTP headers, and is the same as you would get from calling `getHttpRequestData().headers`.
+This argument was introduced in release 4.0 to better support REST APIs.

 Controllers are cached in FW/1's application cache so controller methods need to be written with thread safety in mind (i.e., use `var` to declare variables properly!).
 Any `setXxx()` methods on a controller CFC may be used by FW/1 to autowire beans from the bean factory into the controller when it is created.
 In addition, if you add `accessors=true` to your controller's `component` tag, you can declare dependencies with the `property` keyword and those will be autowired by FW/1.
 Do not specify a type or a default on dependency declarations. `property`-based injection is the preferred approach.